 Back to events for foodies, in August in Maglie, there is a wonderful food market (Mercatino del Gusto).
 Local food and wine producers flock to the town and set up stalls selling their wares.
 It’s a great chance for holidaymakers to enjoy, sample and purchase the delicious local produce that the Puglia region is known for.
 It’s also a brilliant family-friendly event with children able to enjoy the chance to participate in various activities including pasta making lessons.

 And in the coastal town of Polignano a Mare, there is Mareviglioso.
 This is a festival celebrating the very best fish and seafood produce caught off the coast of Puglia.
 The event also includes a number of competitive rowing regattas.
-Apartment Agrumi is the perfect place to stay if you want to join in this event.
-Situated just a few minutes drive from the historic centre of Polignano a Mare, it’s a luxury apartment in Puglia that ticks all the boxes.
+We have Puglia villas situated just a few minutes drive from the historic centre of Polignano a Mare if you want to experience the festival for yourself.

 To participate in a truly historic festival in Puglia, head to Oria in August to witness the Corteo Storico di Federico II and the Torneo dei Rioni.
 It is possible to purchase seated tickets for just a handful of euros or you can save your money and choose to stand and watch the spectacle for free.
 Over 1000 costumed participants including soldiers, jesters, flag bearers, noblemen and ladies, parade through the historic centre of the town to the Piazza Manfredi.
 Once here, the opening ceremony of the Palio is held.
 During the palio, the four districts of Oria (Castello, Lama, Judea and Santo Basilio) compete against each other, all aiming to be crowned the ultimate victors.
 Tickets to the palio itself are a bit more expensive and must be purchased in advance from the ticket offices in the town.

 La Festa dei Martiri Idruntini is another historic festival in Puglia.
-Celebrated in Otranto, it has a rather more sombre feel than the events in Oria, commemorating the 800 martyrs who died at the hands of the invading Turks in 1480 for refusing to convert to Islam.
-The festival last 3 days.
+Celebrated in Otranto, it has a rather more sombre feel than the events in Oria.
+It commemorates the 800 martyrs who died at the hands of the invading Turks in 1480 for refusing to convert to Islam.
+The festival lasts 3 days.
 The first 2 days are marked by solemn processions but on the final day the mood changes and is marked much more by parties and fireworks.

 Other notable Puglia festivals running in August include Fiera di Sant’ Oronzo in Lecce (a lively event characterised by music, food stalls and fireworks), as well as La Cvalcata di Sant ‘ Oronzo in Ostuni, a celebration of the town’s patron saint.
 During the festivities, the saint’s statue is paraded around the the town accompanied by an escort of knights on horseback.